fairlearn/fairlearn/CONTRIBUTING.md

 post_processor = PostProcessing(estimator=estimator, constraints=constraints, **kwargs)
 ```

-Post-processing methods (such as the ones under `fairlearn.post_processing`) also provide the same functions as the reductions above albeit with `group_data` as a required argument for `predict` and `_pmf_predict`.
-In the future we will make `sensitive_features` optional if the grouping data is already provided through `X`.
+Post-processing methods (such as the ones under `fairlearn.post_processing`) also provide the same functions as the reductions above albeit with `sensitive_features` as a required argument for `predict` and `_pmf_predict`.
+In the future we will make `sensitive_features` optional if the sensitive features are already provided through `X`.

 ```python
 post_processor.fit(X, Y, sensitive_features=sensitive_features)